outdreamer/build-a-cure-1/docs/objects/schema.md

   - rules:
   - types:

+- game
+  - a set of intents/alternatives/limits/incentives/exploits/rules/risk & a definition of distance from intent fulfillment (position), usually resulting in the resolution of a clearly optimal route
+  - a game is a type of system & a mixed set, which can exist as a component of a system
+  - games can have many different structures like:
+    - a directed graph with a vector set representing possible agent intents/functions/resources
+    - a system of nodes & links where agents need function input resources to traverse
+    - a decision tree where certain tree info becomes accessible only at certain nodes (adding uncertainty/risk)
+    - a set of trade options between nodes with different info change/update rules in a system to optimize a resource/trade/market metric

 - problem

   - definition:
   - attributes:
   - rules:
   - types:
       - dependency
       - leaks (variance, resource/info)
       - injection (assumptions/variance/control/randomness)
       - mismatches
         - conflicts
         - imbalances